ccnmtl/mediathread/README.markdown

             - add some fellow faculty/student accounts -- you can create new accounts right here (read the instructions under the textarea)
         - Click "Save" and then click the upper-right link "Django administration" to get back to the regular site (yeah, not the most intuitive).
+    - NOTE: If you have developer resources, you can make this process more integrated with your institution.
+The developer would:
+        - Make a comparable file to http://github.com/ccnmtl/django_courseaffils/blob/master/courseaffils/columbia.py
+        - In your deploy_specific/settings.py, set COURSEAFFILS_COURSESTRING_MAPPER equal to the CourseStringMapper from that file

 9. Experiment with saving assets by visiting: http://myhost.example.com:8000/save/